-Sensex nosedives over 1,000 points as global markets slump amid fears of coronavirus spread
+Sensex crashes over 1,400 points, rupee closes at six-month low amid fears of coronavirus spread

-The Indian stock markets nosedived on Friday morning with benchmark indices hitting their lowest levels recorded since mid-October as global markets slumped on fears that the coronavirus outbreak will lead to recession.
-The slump in the market also comes on a day when the government is set to release the Gross Domestic Product figures for the October-December period.
+The Indian stock indices recorded their worst performance in years on Friday as global markets slumped on fears that the coronavirus outbreak will lead to a recession.
+The slump in the market came ahead of the release of the Gross Domestic Product data for the October-December period.

+ITC’s was the only stock that did not decline on the Sensex – it was nearly flat with a 0.05% rise.
+On the Nifty 50, Indian Oil Corporation, with a 0.57% rise, and Maruti Suzuki, with a 0.07% rise, were the only two stocks that advanced.

-Shares of auto companies traded lower amid fears that Covid-19 would hit global supply chains.
+Shares of auto companies traded lower amid fears that COVID-19 would hit global supply chains.
 China, which is the epicentre of the outbreak, is a major manufacturing hub for auto components.
-More than 300 BSE stocks, including IndusInd Bank, ITC, Hero MotoCorp, Wipro, ONGC and L&T, hit a 52-week low on Friday, according to Moneycontrol.
+More than 300 BSE stocks, including IndusInd Bank, ITC, Hero MotoCorp, Wipro, ONGC and L&T, hit a 52-week low on Friday morning, according to Moneycontrol.
 All Asian shares also suffered major losses.
-Japan’s Nikkei was down over 4%, Hong Kong’s Hang Seng slipped 2.8%, Korea’s Kospi fell more than 3% and Shanghai composite lost 3.8%.

-The Indian rupee was trading at day’s low level at 71.97 per dollar, falling 42 paise versus previous day’s close of 71.55.
+The Indian rupee closed at a nearly six-month low of 72.24 per dollar, against the previous day’s close of 71.55.

 Although China has been steadily reporting fewer deaths over the last three days, the novel coronavirus is spreading fast in other countries.
 South Korea on Thursday reported its 13th death from the epidemic.
 Iran said 26 people have died so far from the virus.
 The World Health Organization said on Wednesday that there are now more cases of the coronavirus reported outside China on a daily basis than within the country.